 Trees

-The Friends have begun a programme of planting with a new grove of Golden Alders and ornamental pears near the Rayners Lane Entrance which were planted at the end of 2022.
+The Friends begun a programme of planting new trees with a grove of Golden Alders and ornamental pears near the Rayners Lane Entrance which were planted at the end of 2022.
 We also obtained funding for the planting of three native trees in the shady walk area of the park to replace those lost to Storm Eunice; Bird Cherry, Field Maple and Hornbeam.

 In June 2024 we held a walk and talk event led by dendrologist John Wells who was able to help us identify and learn more about many of the trees growing in our park.
 Here are a few notes from this very interesting event starting from the Northumberland Road entrance.